walu/wgf/docs/en.md

 export GOPATH = "${GOPATH}:${wgfdir}"
 ````

-Of course , you are not absolutely necessary to the operation of the above so white, so long as the last line on the line.
+> Of course , you are not absolutely necessary to the operation of the above so white, so long as the last line on the line.
+>
+> you can also do this: `cp -r $wgfdir/src/wgf $projectdir/src`

 ### 1.2 supports the development of the structure of the entire wgf mvc framework of